Blog comments are a relic from a bygone era.

 Part #4: The Parting Promise

-After a successful first date, each person is usually looking for a clue that that the other enjoyed themselves and that a second date might be in the cards.
+After a successful first date, each person is usually looking for a clue the other enjoyed themselves and a second date is in the cards.

 That clue could be a lingering smile.
 It could be a casual remark about not having any plans the following Saturday.
-It could be the other person actually saying, “I enjoyed myself and would like to see you again.”
+Or it could be the other person actually saying the words, “I enjoyed myself and would like to see you again.”

-Whatever form it takes, it sends the message that this date was not just a one-off.
+Whatever form it takes, it sends a message: this date was not just a one-off.

-That’s why great blog comments make a promise at the end.
+That’s why the best comments make a promise at the end.
 They tell bloggers, “Hey… I enjoyed this so much I want to keep the party going!”

 How To Do It

 One great way to make a promise is to tell the author you’re going to share the post on your favorite social media platform…

 Tell them their post is so good you have no choice BUT to share it…